MaddoxFamilyEnterprises/EasyMVVM/docs/README.md

 - `WithConstraint(Func<T, bool> constraint, string errorMessage)`: Adds a constraint to the field.

-## Contributing

-We welcome contributions to EasyMVVM!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to submit pull requests, report issues, or request features.

 ## License

 EasyMVVM is licensed under the Mozilla Public License 2.0 (MPL-2.0).
 See the [LICENSE](LICENSE.md) file for more details.